balderdashy/sails-docs/policies.md

 ```

 This means that every action in every controller is accessible from any request.
-While this a good default, you can see how this can lead to problems if a non registered user wants
+While this a good default, you can see how this can lead to problems if a non-registered user wants
-to delete someone else from the database or update someone elses information.
+to delete someone else from the database or update someone else's information.
 Let's define custom
 policies to take care of that.

 ## Custom Policies

-Since we want to protect against that behavior, we need to define some policies.
+Since you want to protect against that behavior, you'll need to define some policies.

 ```javascript
 module.exports.policies = {